Generalized Majorization-Minimization: Introduction

 Countless efforts have been made to extend the EM algorithm since its introduction.
 In~\cite{gen_em} it is shown that, while both steps in EM involve optimizing some functions, it is not necessary to fully optimize the functions in each step; in fact, each step only needs to \myquote{make progress}.
 This relaxation can potentially avoid sharp local minima and even speed up convergence.

-In another attempt, \citet{mm} proposed the Majorization-Minimization (MM) framework.
-MM generalizes methods like EM by \myquote{transferring} the optimization to a sequence of surrogate functions (bounds) on the original objective function.
-The Concave-Convex Procedure (CCCP)~\cite{cccp} is another widely-used instance of MM, where the surrogate function is obtained by \textit{linearizing} the concave part of the objective function.
-Many successful machine learning algorithms employ CCCP, \eg the Latent SVM~\cite{dpm}.
+The Majorization-Minimization (MM) framework \cite{mm} generalizes EM by optimizing a sequence of surrogate functions (bounds) on the original objective function.
+The Concave-Convex Procedure (CCP)~\cite{cccp} is a widely-used instance of MM where the surrogate function is obtained by \textit{linearizing} the concave part of the objective.
+Many successful learning algorithms employ CCP, \eg the Latent SVM~\cite{dpm}.
 Other instances of MM algorithms include iterative scaling~\cite{pietra97}, and non-negative matrix factorization~\cite{nmf}.
-Another related line of research concerns the Difference-of-Convex (DC) programming~\cite{dc_prog}, which can be shown to reduce to CCCP under certain conditions.
-Convergence properties of such general ``bound optimization'' algorithms have been discussed by \citet{salakhutdinov02}.
+Another related line of research concerns the Difference-of-Convex (DC) programming~\cite{dc_prog}, which can be shown to reduce to CCP under certain conditions.
+Convergence properties of such general \myquote{bound optimization} algorithms have been discussed in \cite{salakhutdinov02}.

-Despite widespread success, MM (and CCCP in particular) has a number of drawbacks, some of which have motivated our work.
-In practice, CCCP often exhibits \emph{stickiness} to initialization, which necessitates expensive initialization or multiple trials~\cite{naderi12, Hyun14, multifold}.
-In optimizing latent variable models, CCCP lacks the ability to incorporate application-specific information without making modifications to the objective function, such as prior knowledge or side information~\cite{xing02,yu12}, latent variable uncertainty~\cite{kumar12,ping14}, and posterior regularization~\cite{ganchev10}.
-Our framework can deal with these drawbacks.
+Despite widespread success, MM (and CCP in particular) has a number of drawbacks, some of which have motivated our work.
+In practice, CCP often exhibits \emph{stickiness} to initialization, which necessitates expensive initialization or multiple trials \cite{naderi12, Hyun14, multifold}.
+In optimizing latent variable models, CCP lacks the ability to incorporate application-specific information without making modifications to the objective function, such as prior knowledge or side information~\cite{xing02,yu12}, latent variable uncertainty~\cite{kumar12,ping14}, and posterior regularization~\cite{ganchev10}.
+Our framework addresses these drawbacks.
 Our key observation is that we can relax the constraint enforced by MM that requires the bounds to touch the objective function, and this relaxation gives us the ability to better avoid sensitivity to initialization, and to incorporate side information.